Aegir CD-2 nears completion.

 So while a few small rises will be inevitable, production costs need to drop, dramatically.

-And no, don't worry guys, not taking production somewhere else but rather pitching the idea of bringing the production to me.
+And no, don't worry guys, not taking production somewhere else :naughty: but rather pitching the idea of bringing the production to me.
 My machines with some German/Swiss watch elves, on 2 year working visa's to impart their knowledge and skills on local watch makers to make our own cases at least.
 Bit of a big idea at this point, but if don't ask you wont wont get.

 Bulk buying other things like movements will see cost reductions as companies give us discounts.